hustf/BitmapMaps.jl/README.md

 - Side-by-side overview of all sheets
 - Show correct grid for the area, e.g. UTM32.
-- Contour lines for 20 m elevation step.
-- Mark maxima, use primary top measurement.
+- Mark maxima, use prominence.
+Editable text file for peaks?
+Add peak labels in .svg?
 - Check against irrelevant keywords.

 # Bounding box functions